 In March 2015, Winfrey announced that her Chicago-based Harpo Studios would close at the end of the year to consolidate the company’s production operations to the Los Angeles-based OWN headquarters.
 Winfrey’s television empire was launched at the studio and it had been home to her daily syndicated talk show through its finale in 2011.

 "The time had come to downsize this part of the business and to move forward.
 It will be sad to say goodbye," said Winfrey, "but I look ahead with such a knowing that what the future holds is even more than I can see."

 Winfrey returned to acting in Greenleaf, which marked her first recurring scripted television role.
 The original family drama, which revolves around a Memphis megachurch, premiered on OWN in June 2016.

-In December 2017, it was announced that Discovery had become the majority owner of OWN with the purchase of 24.5 percent of the company from its founder for $70 million.
-Winfrey retained 25.5 percent of OWN and remained its chief executive under terms of the agreement.
+In December 2017, it was announced that Discovery had become the majority owner of OWN, with the purchase of 24.5 percent of the company from its founder for $70 million.
+Winfrey retained 25.5 percent of OWN and remained its chief executive under the terms of the agreement.

-In 2005, Business Week named her the greatest Black philanthropist in American history.
-Oprah's Angel Network has raised more than $50 million for charitable programs, including girls' education in South Africa and relief to the victims of Hurricane Katrina.
+In 2005, Business Week named Winfrey the greatest black philanthropist in American history.
+Oprah's Angel Network raised more than $50 million for charitable programs, including girls' education in South Africa and relief to the victims of Hurricane Katrina.